Enjoy the garden at Packwood this winter

 The Yew Garden

-Follow the spiral path to get the best view of Packwood's famous Yew Garden.
+On a tour you'll follow the spiral path to get the best view of Packwood's famous Yew Garden.
 According to legend the yew trees at Packwood represent the ‘Sermon on the Mount’ and are over 350 years old.
-We have started a phased programme of rejuvenation to secure the future of this ancient and iconic topiary garden.

 A spectacular array of flowers adorn the borders at Packwood throughout the year, creating a wonderfully rich feast for the eyes - the perfect accompaniment to the beautiful tapestries inside.
 Packwood's flamboyant flower borders, renowned for their distinctive ‘mingled’ style has evolved through the hands of successive head gardeners.
 This ‘mingled’ style, which is labour intensive and requires a high level of skill, consists of small groups or single plants being repeated at intervals along the border creating a vivid tapestry of plants crammed closely together.